 Sent: Tuesday, May 16, 2006 8:56

-deflection for glazing.
-Have I just missed it or is that
+glazing.
+Have I just missed it or is that correct?

-isn?t such a regulation, what would be a reasonable/prudent/standard practice
+a regulation, what would be a reasonable/prudent/standard practice for such a

-situation, strength is not a problem; I?m just not comfortable with the
+is not a problem; I’m just not comfortable with the deflections I’m

-deflections I?m getting and my gut tells me to raise the
+getting and my gut tells me to raise the question.

 William (Bill) Allen, S.E.